-Type of Gas Action to Take Remove cylinder to an isolated, well-ventilated area, away from Flammable, inert or oxidizing gas possible ignition sources.
-Allow to remain isolated until gas has discharged.
+Type of Gas Action to Take Remove cylinder to an isolated, well-ventilated area, Elammable inert or evidizing gas away from possible ignition sources.
+Allow to remain Flammable, inert or oxidizing gas isolated until gas has discharged.
 Post appropriate warnings.
-Correcive des Remove cylinder to isolated, well-ventilated area.
-Direct stream of gas Corrosive gas into an appropriate neutralizing agent.
-Remove cylinder to isolated, well-ventilated area but only if possible Toxic gas while maintaining personal safety.
+Remove cylinder to isolated, well-ventilated area.
+Corrosive gas Direct stream of gas into an appropriate neutralizing agent.
+Remove cylinder to isolated, well-ventilated area but Toxic gas only if possible while maintaining personal safety.
 It may be necessary to evacuate building.